 There are also items that can decrease the basis of your rental property – and potentially increase the amount of capital gains tax due:

-- Depreciation subtracted from your net income during the time you owned the rental property must also be subtracted from the basis, which is how the IRS “recaptures” depreciation
+- Depreciation subtracted from your net rental income during the time you owned the rental property must also be subtracted from the basis, which is how the IRS “recaptures” depreciation

 - Money you received for granting an easement on your property, such as allowing the utility company to extend service to your neighbor